 Change mowing heights gradually over several sessions.
 Never remove more than one-third of the blade length at a time, or you risk inhibiting good growth above and below ground.
 Make tasks easier and less time-consuming by using the right turf tools for the job, based on your lawn's size and your goals.

 Lawn grasses grow best when watered deeply at less frequent intervals.
 Shallow, frequent watering encourages shallow roots susceptible to drought and other stress.
 With good watering practices and water-conserving grass varieties, you can reduce consumption, save on bills and grow healthier, more resilient grass.
-Water Star® grasses, such as Pennington® Smart Seed® varieties, require up to 30 percent less water than ordinary grass seed, year after year.
+Water Star grasses, such as Pennington Smart Seed varieties,, require up to 30% less water than ordinary grass seed, year after year.

 Water-conserving grasses help reduce water use and bills.

 Watering and other lawn tasks naturally vary from month to month through your seasonal lawn care calendar, but you should always accommodate what's happening in your lawn.
-Pennington's water rate calculator uses real-time weather and statistics for your specific location to help determine water needs during normal seasons and times of drought.
+Pay close attention to real-time weather and statistics for your specific location to help determine water needs during normal seasons and times of drought.

 Put your first lawn on the fast track to thicker growth with Pennington Lawn Booster